codyjrivera/ipdps22-opthuffdec/README.md

 [2].
 Andre Weissenberger and Bertil Schmidt.
 "Massively Parallel Huffman Decoding on GPUs", In *Proceedings of the 47th International Conference on Parallel Processing (ICPP)*, 2018, pp. 1-10.

-[2].
-Andre Weissenberger and Bertil Schmidt.
-"Massively Parallel Huffman Decoding on GPUs", In *Proceedings of the 47th International Conference on Parallel Processing (ICPP)*, 2018, pp. 1-10.

 [3]. *CUHD: - A massively parallel Huffman decoder*. https://github.com/weissenberger/gpuhd

 [4].
 Naoya Yamamoto, Koji Nakano, Yasuaki Ito, Daisuke Takafuji, Akihiko Kasagi, and Tsuguchika Tabaru.
 “Huffman Coding with Gap Arrays for GPU Acceleration”.
 In *49th International